 Relationship counselling service

-Good quality relationships matter for our overall health.
-But we know that the practical and emotional challenges that follow a brain tumour diagnosis – whether it’s you or your partner who’s diagnosed – can put a strain on even the healthiest of relationships and make it harder to start new relationships.
+Good quality relationships matter for our health, even affecting survival and quality of life.
+But a brain tumour diagnosis can put a strain on even the healthiest of relationships and make it harder to start new relationships.

 Our Losing Myself report found that 2 in 3 people felt their diagnosis had a negative impact on their relationship with their partner.
 And 72% of the respondents said it had affected physical intimacy.